kylethayer/culture-debugging-study-data/README.md

 ### Data files

   * many csv files plus follow_up_questions.txt - this is the data from the second study.
-Description of fields coming soon.
+[File and Field Descriptions](Study%202/fileAndFieldDescriptions.md)

 ### Statistics files